LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 The example above example breaks down into six steps:

 #.
 Begin the query expression using "n" as the variable to hold each initial
    element from the source array.
-There are 6 elements in the source array, so "n" will start off pointing to the first element.
+There are six elements in the source array, so "n" will start off pointing to the first element.
 Once the query expression completes its first iteration, "n" will point to the second element and the query will perform another iteration, and so on, until the end of the array